MykolaPerehinets/bads/README.md

 Description

-The Bacula Agent Deploy Server front-end(web) - BADS is a simple web server writed on GOLang for managing and deploy backup agent (bacula-fd and configuration files) on host.
+The Bacula Agent Deploy Server front-end(web) - BADS is a simple web server writed on GOlang for managing and deploy Bacula backup agent (bacula-client and configuration files) on host.
 This web solution use ansible playbook for installation bacula agent in hosts.

 Instalation